New To Custom Helmet Painting – The Basics

 Why does a custom painted helmet cost so much?

 This is a question that I asked when I started racing shifter karts years ago and started the process of getting my first helmet painted.
-There are many reasons for this that almost requires its own article, including design and prep time, design complexity, solid colors vs. candy colors vs. pearls, materials, shop costs, etc. So I’ll tell you what my helmet painter told me: “Because it’s custom and not mass produced where we can charge less and another racer ends up wearing your same design.”
-Depending on the complexity of the design, an artist can spend anywhere from 20 to 40 hours working on a single custom painted helmet.
+There are many reasons for this that almost requires its own article, including design and prep time, design complexity, solid colors vs. candy colors vs. pearls, materials, shop costs, etc – not to mention the expensive EPA/OSHA Certified shop equipment that is needed as well.
+So I’ll tell you what my helmet painter told me: “Because it’s custom and not mass produced where we can charge less and another racer ends up wearing your same design.”
+Depending on the complexity of the design, an artist can spend anywhere from 15 to 35 hours working on a single custom painted helmet.

 Helmet painting is creating a piece of wearable art that represents your personality, performance, and attitude at the track.
 There’s a reason Sebastian Vettel, Fernando Alonso (before FIA rule change), Tony Stewart, Jimmie Johnson, and many other top drivers have a new design on their lids almost every race: It’s art, and it’s part of who they are.
 Some people even have framed paintings of their helmets and even collect official painted replicas in their home or office.